 Focus on supplier relationships

 The focus on building supplier relationships is almost absent within purchasing as it tends to only work with the existing supplier base.
 However, procurement places immense importance on building long-term, collaborative relationships with preferred suppliers.
 Procurement enables suppliers to be valuable strategic partners of an organization which further enhances the value of a supplier-organization relationship— one of the major underlying reasons behind Supplier Relationship Management (SRM) being a critical component of the procurement function.

 Risk evaluation and mitigation

-Given the transactional nature of purchasing, it doesn’t focus on identifying and mitigating risks, which might have a detrimental impact on an organization.
+Given the transactional nature of purchasing, it doesn’t focus on identifying and mitigating risks.
+Lack of focus is detrimental to an organization.
 An Organization faces various supply chain risks while engaging with suppliers like operational risk, financial risk, data security risks, etc. Procurement aims to identify risks with business impact and mitigate them by enforcing compliance amongst all the stakeholders.

-Procurement and purchasing have been typically used interchangeably.
-Given that both the terms come into the picture when an organization has a requirement of goods and services, they are considered the same.
-However, if one looks closely, there are significant differences between the two and an in-depth understanding of their differences can help organizations improve their performance.
+In general, people treat procurement and purchasing interchangeably.
+The reason for that is because of the terms coming into the picture when an organization requires goods and services.
+However, if one looks closely, there are significant differences between the two.
+An in-depth understanding of their differences can help organizations improve their performance.

-Through this article, it is clear that procurement is an end-to-end function that covers the entire cycle of fulfilling an organization’s requirements of goods and services, even after an order is received.
+Through this article, it is clear that procurement is an end-to-end function that covers the entire cycle of fulfilling an organization’s requirements of goods and services, even after receiving an order.
 It aims at strategic activities that will maximize value-creation from the purchaser-supplier relationship.
 Purchasing, on the other hand, is a subset of procurement that pertains to fulfilling the transactional aspect of acquiring the goods and services which begins and ends with placing an order and its fulfillment.